ToolShedTested

 Brushless vs. Brushed Motor

 Brushless motors run cooler, last longer, and deliver more runtime per battery charge than brushed motors.
 They also cost more.
 For a jigsaw you use weekly, brushless is worth the premium.
 For occasional use, a brushed motor is adequate.
-Every model in this roundup except the SKIL at its price point represents good brushless value.
+In this roundup, the DeWalt, Milwaukee, and SKIL are brushless; the Ryobi PCL525B is the lower-cost brushed ONE+ option.

 Corded vs. Cordless